+The P4000 has an ash bin located below the firebox.
 To remove ashes:

 - Make sure fire is out and firebox is cool. - b.
-Clean heat exchanger tubes (see "CLEANING" and Figure 15). - Remove the burnpots inner section by grasping it and pulling straight up (see Figure 16). - Empty ashes from the inner section and scrape with cleaning tool; make sure holes are not plugged. - Vacuum to remove ashes from the burn chamber interior and the burnpot shell.
+With the door closed clean heat exchanger tubes.
+(See "CLEANING" and Figure 15). - Open door and remove the optional imitation log set, if in use.
+Remove the burnpot's inner section by grasping it and pulling straight up (see Figure 16). - d.
+Empty ashes from inner section into the ash bin through the opening in the bottom of the firebox.
+Scrape inner section with cleaning tool.
+Make sure holes are not plugged. - e.
+Scrape ash in firebox into the ash bin through the opening in the bottom of the firebox or vacuum to remove ashes (see Figure 17).
 WARNING: Make sure ashes are cool to the touch before using a vacuum.
-See "VACUUM USE".

-- f.
+See "VACUUM USE". - f.
+Periodically remove and empty ash bin (see Figure 18) by unscrewing the two knobs on the front of it and pulling it straight out.
 Dispose of ashes properly.
-(See "ASH REMOVAL" above) - g.
-Replace inner section into burnpot; make sure it is level and pushed all the way back down and that the igniter hole is to the rear when it is reinstalled (see Figure 17). - h.
-Make sure the burnpot is level and pushed all the way in, if the collar on the burnpot attached to the fresh air tube is not pushed back to meet the firebox wall, the Hot Rod will not work properly.
+(See "ASH REMOVAL" above) - Replace ash bin, making sure to tighten the knobs and maintaining a good seal. - Replace inner section into burnpot; make sure it is level and pushed all the way back down and that the igniter hole is to the rear when it is reinstalled (see Figure 16). - Make the burnpot is level and pushed all the way back in when it is reinstalled.
+If the collar on the burnpot attached to the fresh air tube is not pushed back to meet the firebox wall, the Hot Rod will not work properly.